- What does BrainStation do?

 - Alternatives to BrainStation

 What does BrainStation do?

 Offering a variety of diploma programs, certificate courses, and other training, BrainStation is for students who are looking to pivot into a new career in data science, UX/UI design, development, and product management.
-They also offer courses for people who are established in their careers and eager to hone their skills.
+They also offer courses for more established people looking to hone their skills.

 BrainStation offers in-person courses in New York City, Toronto, and Vancouver.
 They also take into account different learning styles and schedules by offering flexible, remote options, such as Online Live.
 Through Online Live, students attend live lectures, network with their peers, and ask for feedback from the instructor in real-time.

 The part-time online and in-person courses last between 1 and 3 months.
 Part-time courses meet one day a week for 3 hours (for weeknight courses) or 6 hours (for weekend courses).
 For the full-time courses, students spend the morning in review, lecture, and code-alongs (9:30AM-12PM).
-Afternoons (1PM-5:30PM) are spent on lecture, code-alongs, labs, in-class project work, and 1-on-1 coaching sessions.
+In the afternoons (1PM-5:30PM) students participate in lecture, code-alongs, labs, in-class project work, and 1-on-1 coaching sessions.
 Students are expected to review course material and complete unfinished assignments after class.

 Who is BrainStation for?

 BrainStation is for people who are looking to either make a career change or advance their career by developing and honing new skills in data science, design, development and product management.
 The program is notorious for its rigorous and demanding curriculum.
 So, potential applicants should note that both the full-time and part-time options are quite time consuming.